 There are many ways to transfer files from one Mac to another, and a few ways to transfer files to and from iOS devices.
-The easiest and most practical way to do this is to use AirDrop, a feature built into iOS, since version 7, and macOS, since Lion (Mac OS X 10.7).
+The easiest and most practical way to do this, when both devices are near each other, is to use AirDrop.
 Macs and iOS devices built since 2012 support AirDrop.

 How AirDrop Works